 Finally, differences between the original conversational performances and the written renditions reflect these Tzotzil writers' decisions about which varieties of language to reproduce in the texts they are creating.
 Despite a reputation (and a talent) for ridiculing their neighbors' dialects, the Tzotzil writers were enthusiastic about representing not only their own speech but also that of others, in readable form.
 The literacy teachers, for example, welcomed an alphabet in which each speaker would write as he or she spoke.
-The resulting dialect tolerance was combined with apparent criteria of dialect purity, so that sometimes speakers' written words were adjusted to coincide with their own appropriate dialects, even when the spoken words were, by such a criterion, "in error."23
+The resulting dialect tolerance was combined with apparent criteria of dialect purity, so that sometimes speakers' written words were adjusted to coincide with their own appropriate dialects, even when the spoken words were, by such a criterion, "in error."24

 Moreover, the literacy trainees displayed a developed consciousness about Tzotzil as a dominated language, and unsurprisingly (though to a certain extent, as a result of our urgings) began a campaign to purge Spanish from their Tzotzil texts.
-Throughout the editing process, with increasing enthusiasm the writers excised Spanish loans, including connectives that are a routine part of ordinary speech, and substituted the nearest (and often infrequently used) Tzotzil equivalents.
-Words like porque 'because', como 'like', and even pero 'but', fell away before Tzotzil paraphrases, or were simply omitted when the writers found them redundant in the context of an overall Tzotzil construction.
+Throughout the editing process, with increasing enthusiasm the writers excised Spanish loans, including connectives that are a routine part of ordinary speech, and substituted often infrequently used Tzotzil "equivalents."
+Words like porque 'because,' como 'like,' and even pero 'but,'